Christina5P/Mindful-Rise/README.md

 * Technologies
 * Packages
 * Deployment
-* Media
-* Images
-* Font
 * Database
 * Framework
+* Icons
 * Media
-* Icons
 * Images
 * Acknowledgements

 ### Project Set Up
- began this project with the idea of creating a blog just for myself.
+I began this project with the idea of creating a blog.
 To add more exclusive content, I decided to include a page with courses to further delve into self-development.

 I started with a mindmap to brainstorm ideas and drew wireframes for the content and design of the site.
 I initiated the project in GitHub, where I created user stories to guide development.

 Afterwards, I created an ERD (Entity Relationship Diagram) to plan out the structure of the project.